WHAT IS IT?

-The Immigrant Yarn Project is so proud to have the support of thousands of people and organizations across the country - including US senators Kamala Harris and Diane Feinstein, organizations such as the Museum of Craft and Design, and countless individuals.
+The Immigrant Yarn Project is proud to have the support of so many across the country - including US Senators Kamala D. Harris and Diane Feinstein, the Museum of Craft and Design and The United Way, schools and countless individuals.
 (Here is a fuller list of some of our Friends and Supporters.)
 It is a much-beloved, high-profile project that addresses one of the most important issues of the moment in a beautiful and unifying way.
 Visiting the Immigrant Yarn Project will be free in all locations, underwritten by our generous sponsors.
 The Immigrant Yarn Project is organized by Enactivist, a San Francisco-based 501(c)(3),

 Meet the Team behind IYP